 Every software system needs a place to store its source of truth — a canonical representation of what the system is supposed to do, protected from corruption, readable by the runtime.
-In biology, that place is DNA.
+In biology, that place is .

-Understanding DNA is not about memorizing molecular formulas.
+Understanding is not about memorizing molecular formulas.
 It is about understanding a storage architecture that evolution has refined over 3.5 billion years.
-By the time you finish this chapter, you will see DNA not as a mysterious biological substance, but as an elegant data structure with deliberate design choices you can reason about as an engineer.
+By the time you finish this chapter, you will see not as a mysterious biological substance, but as an elegant data structure with deliberate design choices you can reason about as an engineer.

 The Four-Character Alphabet